Blog

 • It takes time to gather up everyone needed to vote and go through the voting process, so decisions are slower and take longer.

-Final Thoughts Consensus-Based Decision-Making
+Final Thoughts on Consensus-Based Decision-Making

 Everyone having a say in decisions that impact them is phenomenal and nearly always a good thing.
 It makes people feel valued and lets them know their voices matter and have an impact.
 It helps ensure decisions are made with at least some input from everyone and can help you gauge how popular certain decisions and approaches are.